-Our Board of Directors directs the management of our business and affairs and conducts its business through meetings of the Board of Directors and our committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
+Our Board of Directors directs the management of our business and affairs and conducts its business through meetings of the Board of Directors and our committees: the Audit Committee, the Compensation Committee and the Nominating and Governance Committee.

-The members of the Audit Committee are Dr. Ghoniem, Ms. Galiteva, and Mr. Maxwell.
-The members of the Compensation Committee are Dr. Aoun, Ms. Galiteva, and Dr. Ghoniem.
-The members of our Nominating and Corporate Governance Committee are Dr. Aoun, Dr. Ghoniem and Mr. Maxwell.
-All committee members have been determined to be independent by our Board of Directors in accordance with the rules of the NASDAQ Capital Market rules.
+The members of the Audit Committee are Dr. Ghoniem, Ms. Galiteva and Mr. Maxwell.
+The members of the Compensation Committee are Dr. Aoun, Ms. Galiteva and Dr. Ghoniem.
+The members of our Nominating and Governance Committee are Dr. Aoun, Dr. Ghoniem and Mr. Maxwell.
+All committee members have been determined to be independent by our Board of Directors in accordance with the rules of the NASDAQ Capital Markets.
 The Board of Directors has also determined that Mr. Maxwell qualifies as an Audit Committee financial expert.
 In addition, from time to time, other committees may be established under the direction of the Board of Directors when necessary to address specific issues.

-The functions of the Audit Committee include reviewing and supervising the financial controls of the Company; appointing, compensating, and overseeing the work of the independent auditors; reviewing the books and accounts of the Company; meeting with the officers of the Company regarding the Company's financial controls; and making recommendations to the Board of Directors based on the findings of the independent auditors.
+The functions of the Audit Committee include reviewing and supervising the financial controls of the Company, appointing, compensating and overseeing the work of the independent auditors, reviewing the books and accounts of the Company, meeting with the officers of the Company regarding the Company's financial controls, acting upon recommendations of the independent auditors and taking such further actions as the Audit Committee deems necessary to complete an audit of the books and accounts of the Company.
 The charter of the Audit Committee is available on the Company's website at www.tecogen.com.